Liberal Democrat–Green Party alliance: Richmond upon Thames London Borough Council election in 2018

-General elections 2017 and 2019
+General elections in 2017 and 2019

 In the 2017 general election, the Liberal Democrats and Green Party refrained from standing candidates against each other for certain constituencies in Brighton and Oxford.
 Such informal arrangements ensured the successful re-election of the only Green MP Caroline Lucas for Brighton Pavilion and resulted in the Liberal Democrats regaining Oxford West and Abingdon as Layla Moran was elected there.
 During the 2019 general election, this was extended to more constituencies, as part of the Unite to Remain campaign in order to boost each other's chances of winning those seats.

-Oxfordshire County Council
+Oxfordshire County Council election in 2021

-Liberal Democrat and Green councilors elected to Oxfordshire County Council following the local elections in May 2021, formed a joint group prior to negotiations to form a coalition administration also including the Labour Party.
+Liberal Democrat and Green councillors elected to Oxfordshire County Council, following the local elections in May 2021, formed a joint group prior to negotiations to form a coalition administration also including the Labour Party.
 These councillors sit in a grouping formally known as the Liberal Democrat Green Alliance.
-The leader of this group, and of the council, is Liz Leffman.
+The leader of this group, and of the council, was Liz Leffman.

-Wealden District Council
+Wealden District Council election in 2023

 Following the 2023 local elections, Wealden District Council came under no overall control with the Liberal Democrats holding 13 seats and the Green Party holding 11.
 The two agreed to form a co-operative alliance in which the position of council leader will rotate between the leaders of both party groups on an annual basis.

-Dorset Council
+Dorset Council election in 2024

 Following the 2024 Dorset Council election, the new Liberal Democrat cabinet included Green Party councillor Clare Sutton.

-Official party policies
+Party positions and policy

 Liberal Democrat policy

 The Liberal Democrats are officially opposed to alliances, with senior party figures preferring a non-aggression pact with Labour over unilaterally standing down.

+Green policy

+The Green Party has supported electoral co-operation with other progressive parties where this is considered necessary to avoid vote-splitting and maximise progressive representation, including reciprocal candidate stand-downs with the Liberal Democrats and Plaid Cymru in the 2019 general election.